5 things you should know:

 The police and social services are there to protect you and get them the support they need to get better.

 Every situation is different, but they'll only put you in care if they think it's too dangerous for you to live at home.
+If you’re worried about talking to someone, you can always speak to a Childline counsellor.

 You might be worried about what could happen.
 But it's important your parents get the help they need.